Pyrography Troubleshooting Guide

 • Practice straight lines and curves on scrap wood to improve steadiness.

-• Usually pushing the nib away from you is easier, but try pulling it towards you too.
+• Usually pushing the nib away from you is easier, but try pulling it towards you as well.

 • Rotate the wood to find the most comfortable and best angle.